A part of Crushing Krisis’s Crushing Comics. Last updated April 2017.

 Why?
 After the concurrent DA 1-2 with NA 49-50, DA 3-4 is the next sequential thing that happens for Osborn before he does anything else.
 However, the end of 5 and all of 6 occur much later, so might lightly spoil some Osborne-related developments in other books.
 If you really want to hold out on the reveal of what’s happening with the DA until the last possible moment, read it later.

 The Mighty Avengers #21-26 – Vol. 5: Earth’s Mightiest

 Why?
+At this point Mighty Avengers becomes a slightly more tertiary Avengers book, since Bendis is no longer writing it.
 This begins after DA 4 (Sentry is in 21 after a flashback in DA 5), but #24 happens before DA 6.

 New Avengers #51-54 – Vol. 11: Search for the Sorcerer Supreme

 Why?
 NA 54 occurs before DA 6.